-How to Survive a Long Haul Flight in Economy
+How to Survive Long Haul Flights in Economy

-How to Survive a Long Haul Flight in Economy
+How to Survive Long Haul Flights in Economy

 BUT that is not the reality for me and most of you too.
-Perhaps that isn’t even what flying first class is like but hey…that is how it is in my dreams.
-You know the feeling of boarding the plane and having to make your way like cattle to the back of the plane but not without having to pass thru the first class cabin and see how you COULD be traveling but how you are not.
-OR if you are on the fancier planes you economy travelers get a whole different entrance and don’t even get the opportunity to see what you are missing out on in first class.
+Perhaps that isn’t even what flying first class is like, but hey, that is how it is in my dreams.
+You know the feeling of boarding the plane and making your way like cattle to the back of the plane.
+Not without having to pass thru the first class cabin and see how you COULD be traveling but how you are not.
+OR if you are on the fancier planes, economy travelers get a whole different entrance and don’t even get the opportunity to see what you are missing out on in first class.

 We all know flying in Economy is not the most enjoyable experience especially if it is a long flight.
-So how can you survive a long haul flight in economy?
+So how to survive long haul flights in economy?
 Here is what I have learned.

-Having flown a lot the one single most important thing to me when I fly in economy class and that I sit in an aisle seat.
-I HAVE To have it and always pre-book it in advance.
-I have even called the airline to make sure I was booked in an aisle seat and I am sure they have me flagged as the crazy lady who needs an aisle seat.
-The biggest internal meltdown I ever had before flying was when my seat reservation from Frankfurt to Seattle got “misplaced” and because the only seats left on the plane were in the middle guess where I sat for 10.5 hours.
+Having flown a lot, the one single most important thing to me when I fly in economy class and that I sit in an aisle seat.
+I HAVE to have it and always pre-book it in advance.
+I’ve even called the airline to make sure I was booked in an aisle seat.
+I am sure they have me flagged as the crazy lady who needs an aisle seat.
+The biggest internal meltdown I ever had before flying was when my seat reservation from Frankfurt to Seattle got “misplaced” and because of it the only seats left on the plane were in the middle.
+Guess where I sat for 10.5 hours?
 YES, in a middle seat and I almost died.
-OK, maybe that is dramatic but I need my aisle seat.
+OK, maybe that is dramatic, but I need my aisle seat.

 I have figured there are two types of fliers when it comes to seat choice and it really helps if you decide which one you are and book accordingly.